How to Change Your Life with Affirmations

 “Whatever the mind can conceive and believe, it can achieve.”

-For instance, if you want to change your beliefs about your eating behavior at a party, a possible affirmation could be “I eat until I am satiated at parties.
+For instance, if you want to change your beliefs about your eating behavior at a party, an affirmation could be “I eat until I am satiated at parties.
 I stop eating when I am full.
 I know how to eat moderately in social situations.”

 Tips for Using Affirmations To Change Your Life: